grafana/writers-toolkit/docs/sources/review/doc-validator/errata.md

 ### Guide

 Invoke `doc-validator` with the [URL PATH PREFIX] argument set to the path prefix for the project documentation.
-For grafana, this path prefix is '/docs/grafana/latest/'.
+For the Grafana project, this path prefix is '/docs/grafana/latest/'.

 ## h1-does-not-match-title